AminHonarmandiShandiz/AminHonarmandiShandiz.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am currently a Sr. Software Engineer at <a href="https://www.build.com" target="_blank">Build.com</a>.
-I consider myself as a full-stack developer and equally excited working on both ends.
+I am currently at Hungary and working On speech parts of Artificial INtelligence, you can find me here :<a href="https://www.inf.u-szeged.hu/users/honarmandi-shandiz-amin" target="_blank">SZTE_Informatics</a>.
 I like complex problem sovling and coming up with an efficient solution.I am passionate about learning new technologies and implementing them.
 </p>

 Email: <a href="mailto:{{A.Honarmandi1989@gmail.com}}?Subject=From Blog Site:">{{A.Honarmandi1989@gmail.com}}</a>